nemonik/helm-charts/sources/plantuml-server/README.md

 ./start_plantuml-server.sh
 ```

 The script will spin up PlantUML-Server using the example [example_values.yaml](example_values.yaml) values file.
 You will need
 to provide your own if you want to configure other settings, and ingress, etc. Look at the [values.yaml](values.yaml) file
 for what to place in your own.

+## Dockerfile

+The [./Dockerfile](./Dockerfile) is provided to create a PlantUML-Server container image configured to use a self-signed certificat and respond over https.

 ## To install via my chart repository